-Our Certificate of Incorporation provides that our Board of Directors is divided into three classes of directors, with the classes as nearly equal in number as possible.
-As a result, approximately one-third of our Board of Directors is elected each year.
-The classification of directors has the effect of making it more difficult for stockholders to change the composition of our board.
+Our Certificate of Incorporation provides that, until our annual meeting of stockholders in 2025, the Board shall be divided into three classes of directors, with the classes as nearly equal in number as possible.
+As a result, until such time, approximately one-third of the Board will be elected each year.
+The classification of directors has the effect of making it more difficult for stockholders to change the composition of the Board.
+Commencing with our annual meeting of stockholders held in 2025, all directors will be elected at the annual meeting of stockholders to hold office until the annual meeting of stockholders in the following year.